Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 in your [user profile][myaccessid-profile].
 From there, the public key will be copied to LUMI with some delay according to the synchronization schedule.

-To register your key, click in the *Authentication* tab and then on the green button next to *Public ssh Key*.
-Then, copy/paste the content of your **public** key file in the field. **Note:** SSH key structure is *algorithm, key, comment*.
+To register your key, click on the *Settings* item of the menu on the left as shown in the figure below.
+Then select *Ssh keys*.
+From here you can add a new public key or remove an old one. **Note:** SSH key structure is *algorithm, key, comment*.
 Please EXCLUDE *comment* from your copy/paste.

 <figure>
   <img
-    src="../../assets/images/myaccessid_own_profile.png"
+    src="../../assets/images/MyAccessID_ssh-key.png"
     width="480"
     alt="Screenshot of user profile settings to setup ssh public key"
   >